 He finished his professional campaign with a record of 37-3-0 with 26 KO’s – and to this day – he is still the record holder for most wins in unified featherweight title bouts – and the longest unified featherweight championship reign in history.

 Saldívar was later inducted into the International Boxing Hall of Fame in 1999.
-It was a well-deserved honour for one of the greatest featherweight fighters of all-time.
+It was a well-deserved honour for one of the most accomplished and talented featherweight and Mexican pugilists of all-time.

 He will also be remembered for competing in front of the fourth largest crowd in history, 90,000 people in the Estadio Azteca.

-“The Golden Lefty” will rightfully be remembered for his dominance in the 126lbs division – and his name deserves to belong beside fellow great countryman Julio Cesar Chavez, Salvador Sanchez and Ruben Olivares.
+“The Golden Lefty” will rightfully be remembered for his dominance in the 126lbs division – and his name deserves to belong beside fellow great countryman Julio Cesar Chavez, Rubén Olivares, Salvador Sanchez and many more.